CumulusNetworks/docs/content/cumulus-linux-59/Layer-3/Routing/Route-Filtering-and-Redistribution.md

 ### Match Metric

-The following example commands configure a route map to allow prefixes that match metric 10:
+The following example configures a route map to allow prefixes that match metric 10:

 {{< tabs "TabID889 ">}}
 {{< tab "NVUE Commands">}}